 Valentina Dehghan-Bernabe, M.D. is board-certified in General Adult Psychiatry.
 She received her medical degree from the University of Illinois at Chicago College of Medicine and completed her general psychiatry residency at Rush University Medical Center.
 Her clinical interests include depressive disorders and anxiety disorders.
 She is available for initial evaluations, second opinion consultations and medication management for adults.
 Dr. Dehghan-Bernabe sees patients at the Evanston location only.

 Molly Mulligan, MD is a Board-Certified General Psychiatrist and Sports Psychiatrist.
 She earned her medical degree from Loyola University Stritch, School of Medicine.
 She completed her psychiatry residency at Northwestern University, Feinberg School of Medicine.
 Dr. Mulligan specializes in the diagnosis and treatment of mood disorders and anxiety disorders using a combination of psychotherapy, mindfulness, nutrition and psychopharmacology.
 As a Sports Psychiatrist, Dr. Mulligan specializes in athletes who are facing emotional disorders or emotional blocks affecting performance.
-Dr. Mulligan sees patients at the Chicago and Downers Grove locations.
+Dr. Mulligan sees patients at the Chicago and Oakbrook Terrace locations.

 Advanced Practice Nurse